alexpota/redlock-universal/CONTRIBUTING.md

-# Contributing to RedLock Universal
+# Contributing to redlock-universal

 We love your input!
-We want to make contributing to RedLock Universal as easy and transparent as possible, whether it's:
+We want to make contributing to redlock-universal as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code